vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 Afterwards, everything in this library should just make sense.

 There is only one thing you need to know outside of this library.
-The library handles the rest of the details so you don't have to =)
+The library handles the rest of the details so you don't have to!

 ## Contacts Provider / ContactsContract Basic Concept

 There are 3 main database tables used in dealing with contacts.
-There are more tables but you don't need to know that =) These tables are all connected.
+These tables are all connected.

 1. Contacts
     - Rows representing different people.